ddiannelos/autonomous-racing-fsd/README.md

 Moreover, the repository does not contain the YOLO model weights.
 Thus, you must train the YOLO model using the provided offline training scripts first and link the output path in the YAML file.

 ### CARLA Simulator Configurations
-While the ROS 2 stack is entirely parameterized, the CARLA bridge requires manual setup:
+While the ROS 2 stack is entirely parameterized, the CARLA bridge requires manual setup.
+You must modify the files inside the `carla_setup/` directory to match your simulator assets:
-1. **Map/Environment Name:** The `carla_setup/run_bridge.sh` script specifies which CARLA map the bridge should load.
-You must update the name of the town parameter in the `ros2 launch` command to match the exact name of the custom Formula Student map asset.
+1. **Map/Environment Name:** The `carla_setup/run_bridge.sh` script currently hardcoded to load `town:=FormulaStadium`.
+You must update this parameter to match the exact name of your CARLA map asset (e.g., `Town04`).
+2. **Vehicle Asset Name:** The `carla_setup/objects.json` file is hardcoded to spawn `"type": "vehicle.centaurus.pyrius_r"`.
+You must change this blueprint identifier to match your specific 3D vehicle asset (e.g., `vehicle.tesla.model3`).
-2. **Vehicle Asset & Sensor Configuration:** The `carla_setup/objects.json` file contains the blueprint identifier for the vehicle, its starting coordinates and the relative spatial transformations for all sensors (RGB camera, LiDAR, IMU, GNSS).
-You must update the vehicle blueprint name and these coordinates to match your specific 3D vehicle asset to ensure safe spawning an accurate sensor fusion.
+3. **Sensor Spatial Configuration:** The `objects.json` file contains the relative XYZ spatial transformations for all sensors (RGB camera, LiDAR, IMU, GNSS).
+Update these coordinates to match the physical dimensions of your vehicle to ensure accurate sensor fusion.
 ---

 ## Installation & Usage